openstack/heat-templates/hot/software-config/elements/heat-config-puppet/README.rst

   use_facter: default True.
 Set to True to pass puppet inputs via Facter
   use_hiera: default False.
 Set to True to pass puppet inputs via Hiera
   modulepath: If set, puppet will use this filesystem path to load modules
+  tags: If set, puppet will use the specified value(s) to apply only a
+        subset of the catalog for a given manifest.